nv-ucsb-courses/ml_images_S25/README.md

 ### Presentation Format
 15 minutes presentation (sharp), 5 minutes for questions.
 Papers can either be selected from the list provided [here](https://www.dropbox.com/scl/fo/dmxzezrx4yztq98p5jf9f/APhHThb5mSrmXrMMKzYlTkg?rlkey=vtog00ryx9oc1329h77pz6ew8&dl=0) (first come first serve) or from the general literature upon approval by the instructor.

+### Reference Material
+Generally, textbooks do not adequately cover the areas we are discussing due to the exponential development curve of the field.
+This rapid advancement means that even recently published books can quickly become outdated.
+Nevertheless, here are two excellent textbooks that cover most of the basic concepts in depth:
+* Artificial Intelligence: A Modern Approach, 4th Edition (2020) by Stuart Russell and Peter Norvig
+* Deep Learning (2016) by Ian Goodfellow, Yoshua Bengio, Aaron Courville, Free online version [here](https://www.deeplearningbook.org/).

+For many of the topics we discussed that are not covered in these books, [Wikipedia](https://www.wikipedia.org/) often serves as a useful initial resource, although the quality can vary.